dedeepya123/Work-Learnings/July/to-do_list.md

 4. Functools
 5. Read about AutoProcessor from Transformers modeule --> why when what it does ?
 6. Gemma4Context class using CraftConfig --> what is it and the parametrs what tehy mean? read (got to know thats from transformers module , models, gemma4, config.py)
-7. Read about gemma4Processor, AutoConfig Class(understand parametrs trust_remote_code,craft_config) ,
+7. Read about gemma4Processor, AutoConfig Class(understand parametrs trust_remote_code,craft_config) , Gemma4ConditionalGeneration, from_pretarined (attributes like trust_remote_code, attn_implemnetation= eagre ,, etc)

 To Explore
 - Soft Tokens ?
 In vision ?